tudurom/windowchef/README.md

 Thanks to venam, Michaell Cardell and baskerville for the window managers they
 made: 2bwm, mcwm and bspwm (ironically they all end in wm :).
-Their programs were and still are a very good source of inspirationfor anyone who wants to write a window manager.
+Their programs were and still are a very good source of inspiration for anyone who wants to write a window manager.